N$^3$LO+N$^3$LL QCD improved Higgs pair cross sections: Results

 \subsection{Impact of QCD corrections in the infinite top quark mass approximation}

 We study the cross sections in the infinite top quark mass limit in this subsection.
 Both the inclusive cross sections and the Higgs pair invariant mass distributions will be reported.

 Let us first focus on the inclusive cross sections that have been integrated with the whole phase space.
 As aforementioned, in the resummation calculations, we have the additional theoretical uncertainties stemming from the ambiguities in the resummation formalism discussed in subsection~\ref{sec:resscheme}.
 Figure~\ref{fig:Verical_prescription} reports the resummed results from NLO+NLL to N$^3$LO+N$^3$LL in the four typical center-of-mass energies covering the energy ranges of the LHC ($\sqrt{s}=13,14$ TeV) and future colliders ($\sqrt{s}=27,100$ TeV).
 Concrete numbers can also be read from table~\ref{tab:inclusivexs}.
 The four resummation schemes, dubbed as $\ResNOne,\ResNTwo,\ResNbOne,\ResNbTwo$, have been defined in subsection~\ref{sec:resscheme}.
-We have checked our NLL and NNLL calculations against with those in ref.~\cite{deFlorian:2015moa}, where the latter only provides the $\ResNOne$ results.
+We have checked our NLL and NNLL calculations against those in ref.~\cite{deFlorian:2015moa}, where the latter only provides the $\ResNOne$ results.
 As anticipated, such a scheme dependence reduces from NLO+NLL to N$^3$LO+N$^3$LL.
 However, the different schemes give us both the different central values and error bars due to $7$-point scale variations.
 In particular, the differences are more significant between $\ResNbOne$ and $\ResNbTwo$ schemes than $\ResNbOne$ vs $\ResNOne$ or $\ResNbTwo$ vs $\ResNTwo$.
 The scale uncertainties are reduced only marginally from N$^k$LO to N$^k$LO+N$^k$LL in the $\ResNOne$ and $\ResNbOne$ schemes, while a factor two reductions have been observed in the $\ResNTwo$ and $\ResNbTwo$ schemes.
 For example, the N$^3$LO error bars are almost same after including the N$^3$LL resummation in the $\ResNbOne$ scheme.
 Besides the scale uncertainties, it is interesting to notice that the central values of N$^k$LO+N$^k$LL in the $\ResNTwo$ and $\ResNbTwo$ schemes are much closer to N$^{k+1}$LO than the other two.
 This potentially tells us that our best results N$^3$LO+N$^3$LL in the former two schemes can be extrapolated to predict the next order calculation, i.e., the unknown next-to-next-to-next-to-next-to-leading order (N$^4$LO).
 Although it seems that the $\ResNTwo$ and $\ResNbTwo$ schemes are equivalently good from the above perspectives, we decide to choose the $\ResNbTwo$ scheme in the following context as our best predictions, whose scale errors are more symmetric than the $\ResNTwo$ scheme.
 We want to stress that it is just our choice without any preference from first principles.
 An alternative attitude that is more conservative is to quote the theoretical uncertainties due to the scheme dependence instead of picking up one scheme.
 For instance, if we take the envelope of the N$^3$LO+N$^3$LL central values in the four schemes, we have $\sigma_{\rm N^3LO+N^3LL}=38.70\left(^{+0.85\%}_{-0.87\%}\right)_{\rm scale}\left(^{+0.08\%}_{-0.39\%}\right)_{\rm scheme}$ fb at $14$ TeV, where the second error due to the resummation scheme ambiguities is in anyway subdominant.
-Nevertheless, we will stick to the $\ResNbTwo$ scheme for the following discussions.
+Alternatively, if one takes the envelope of all the predictions in different schemes including the corresponding scale uncertainties, the cross section at $14$ TeV becomes $\sigma_{\rm N^3LO+N^3LL}=38.70\left(^{+0.89\%}_{-2.6\%}\right)_{\rm scale+scheme}$ fb.
+Nevertheless, according to the aforementioned arguments, we will stick to the $\ResNbTwo$ scheme for the following discussions.